Go directly to the content

 Consistency is important: multiple short sessions per week work better than occasional long ones.
 Combine it with a mild, fragrance-free skincare routine and avoid irritating products right before use.

 Most people notice their skin feels calmer after 2–4 weeks, while visible reduction of redness often takes 6–12 weeks.
-The more regularly you use it, the greater the chance your skin will truly benefit from red light therapy.
+The more regularly you use it, the greater the chance your skin will truly benefit from Red Light Therapy.

 Tip: Targeted treatment with a face mask